Australian Certified (cut and certified by the Argyle mine)

 Generally, all-natural pink diamonds fall into two DNA categories, Type Ia and Type IIa: Type IIa Pink Diamonds originate from Africa, Brazil, Russia, Canada and India.
 They were first identified when scientists found a link between diamonds sourced from the legendary Golconda Mine in India, which were distinguished by their absence of nitrogen.
 Type Ia Pink Diamonds are predominately Australian.
 They were first discovered in the mid 1980s in the Kimberly region of Western Australia.
 They are known to be the most rare and valuable of all pink diamonds because of their unique attributes.

-Published data by the Gemological Institute of America (GIA), has scientifically identified the following DNA characteristics between Type Ia Argyle and Type 11a Non-Argyle pink diamonds:
+Published data by the Gemological Institute of America (GIA), has scientifically identified the following DNA characteristics between Type Ia Australian and Type 11a Non-Australian pink diamonds:

 - Type IIa Pink Diamonds are formed in the volcanic rock kimberlite and tend to be larger in size but have weak saturation and intensity.
 They display the less popular warmer pink/orange overtones, have internal graining and are more likely to appear with an overall haze with varying degrees of transparency.
 Type IIa Pink Diamonds exhibit a phenomenon that causes a weakening of the colour saturation in daylight, giving them a lighter colour appearance.